Below follows a list of the most important features

 - Upload RevMan files as references, link other types of files to your references

-- Import outcomes directly from your RevMan files
+- Import PICOS and outcomes directly from your RevMan files

 - Do a GRADE quality assessment of all outcomes.
 State your confidence in your effect estimates using the GRADE system